 Appeal-Judicial Review - Is Prior Notice of Intended Remedy Required?.
-Shreedhar v.
-Canada (Attorney General)
+Secure Energy Services Inc. v.
+Canada (Commissioner of Competition)

 In Shreedhar v.
 Canada (Attorney General) (Fed CA, 2023) the Federal Court of Appeal declined to find unfairness when the tribunal did not pose their proposed remedy to the applicant before issuing their ruling: